Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ### Exercise 10.14.

-The final step in completing the sign-in feature is to implement a sign out feature.
+The final step in completing the sign in feature is to implement a sign out feature.
 The `authorizedUser` query can be used to check the authorized user's information.
 If the query's result is `null`, that means that the user is not authorized.
 Open the GraphQL playground and run the following query:

 ```javascript
 {